GreenRiver355FullStackWebDevelopment/355-props-RMarx1456/README.md

 </details>

-5. Access props in the container component.
+5. Access props in the presentational component.

 - In the Restaurant compoent create a paramater called props.
 - Inside the div returned by the component, create elements to display the data.
 Access the data using props.restaurant.<dataKey>.